caBattista/Cubegame/README.md

 + It uses websockets as it's main way of comunicaiton.
   +  Spacial Hashgrids are used in an attemt to reduce the traffic over the websockets.

+## State of the game

++ As of now its development is suspended.